-They comfortably wear satin and silk in the country’s year-round tropical climate and manage to look so stylish!
+Comfortably wearing satin and silk in the country’s year-round tropical climate and they manage to look so stylish!

 BUMPS IN THE ROAD

-Every business has bumps in the road, and I always think it’s such an inspiration for people to own up and talk about them.
+Every business has bumps in the road, and it’s important to talk about them.

 After all, Rome wasn’t built in a day!